agascoig/MinimalFFT.jl/README.md

 Test Summary:                                                  | Pass  Total  Time Adjoint plan application when plan inverse is not a ScaledPlan |    3      3  0.1s

 Note: ChainRules tests do not currently pass.
+This is due to its attempt to fuzz the FFT plan.

 ```